Topological cyclic homology via the norm: Introduction

 We write $\ATHH(R)$ for the underlying non-equivariant spectrum of $\AN_{e}^{S^{1}}R$; this spectrum was denoted $thh^{A}(R)$ in \cite[IX.2.1]{EKMM}.
 When $R$ is a commutative $A$-algebra, $\AN_{e}^{S^{1}}R$ is naturally a commutative $A_{S^{1}}$-algebra.
 The functor

 is again left adjoint to the forgetful functor.
-However, due to the subtleties of the behavior of $\aI_{\bR^{\infty}}^U$ when applied to cofibrant commutative ring orthogonal spectra regarded as $S^1$-spectra with trivial action, $A_{S^1}$ is in general not cyclotomic and so neither is $\AN_e^{S^1}R$.
-In particular, we always have $A_{S^{1}} \cong \ATHH(A)$ even though $A$ may not extend to a cyclotomic spectrum.
-(See also Examples~\ref{ex:Isux} and~\ref{ex:Usux} below.)
-Instead, we must settle for the following weaker analogue of Theorem~\ref{thm:maincyc}.
-Here an op-$p$-precyclotomic structure asks merely for an analogue of the cyclotomic structure map (in the opposite direction) that is not necessarily an equivalence.
-We prove the following theorem in Section~\ref{sec:amodcyc}.
+However, due to the subtleties of the behavior of $\aI_{\bR^{\infty}}^U$ when applied to cofibrant commutative ring orthogonal spectra regarded as $S^1$-spectra with trivial action, $\AN_e^{S^1}R$ is not in general cyclotomic.
+Instead, we must settle for the following weaker analogue of Theorem~\ref{thm:maincyc}, which we prove in Section~\ref{sec:amodcyc}.

-\begin{theorem} Let $R$ be an $A$-algebra.
-Then $\AN_{e}^{S^{1}}R$ is an op-$p$-precyclotomic spectrum with structure map in the category of $A_{S^{1}}$-modules. \end{theorem}